 Invoice and Payment Schedule

-All invoices are due at the closed of business.
-The community partnership hours are Monday thru Friday 9:00am-5;00pm, within 30 days of the end of a billing Period (January invoices are due the last day of February).
+The Community Partnership hours are Monday thru Friday 9:00am-5:00pm, all invoices are due at the close of business.
+Submissions are due within 30 days of the end of a billing Period (January invoices are due the last day of February).
 If the 30th of the month falls on a weekend, invoices are due on the Friday before.

+Payments are processed on a bimonthly cycle.
+Invoices submitted between the 1st and 15th of the month will be reviewed and payment processed on the last day of the current month.
+Invoices submitted between the 16th and last day of the current month will be reviewed and processed on the 15th of the following month.
+All payments to contractors will be processed via ACH and providers are required to notify The Community Partnership of any changes to bank accounts by submitting TCP ACH Enrollment/Change Form, which can be found on TCP Web site.

 If any of these dates fall on a weekend or holiday, the last business day before that date will be substituted.
 Therefore, if the 15th of the month falls on a weekend, payments will be made on the Friday before and invoices are due on the Friday before.

-All payments to Contractors will be through ACH on the 15th & last day of month; and providers are required to notify The Community Partnership of any changes of bank account by submitting TCP ACH Enrollment/Change Form, can be found on TCP Web site.

 Invoice Review Process